alloba/book-of-hours-notes/things/Hendrik's Blade.md

 ## Description
 Hendrik's Blade

 A long hunting knife, or a short close-quarters sword.
-A plaque reads 'Hendrik Dewulf, 1525'
+A plaque reads '[[world-at-large/Hendrik Dewulf|Hendrik Dewulf]], 1525'
 ## Locations
 - [[Hall of Division]]